 You don't want to be caught off guard next season, so check the toe and heel plates of your boots for any wear and tear, and replace them if you feel necessary.
 Store your boots in a dry place.

 Step 9 – wait for snow

-When the snow begins to fall in late autumn, your skis will be ready to rip.
+When snow begins fall again, your skis will be ready to rip.
 Remember to scrape off all the storage wax before you hit the slopes and readjust your DINs if you dialled them down.

 Depending on how fast you want your skis to glide, you may want to apply a new layer of wax for the correct temperature.
 If you didn't tune your skis, give your edges a sharpen to provide maximum grip on snow.

 If you're itching to get back on the slopes, look out for early season skiing at the high-altitude resorts.
-We kick off our season in Cervinia, Italy with an all mountain improvement course.
+We kick off our season in Cervinia, Italy with an all-mountain camp.